 EMU Conservation Photography students received prestigious North American Nature Photography Association college scholarships to attend the NANPA Summits in 2015 and 2017.
 While there, they were mentored by some of the best nature photographers in the world, and they contributed to a collaborative video production about a regional conservation issue.

-Eastern Mennonite University is located in the Shenandoah Valley of Virginia.
+EMU is located in the Shenandoah Valley of Virginia.
 Nestled between the Blue Ridge Mountains and the Allegheny Mountains, this region hosts a wealth of flora and fauna.
 The amphibian population is particularly diverse with several salamander species (such as the Cow Knob Salamander and the Shenandoah Salamander) found only in this area.